UBC-Stat-ML/inits/README.md

+``inits`` is a framework for performing scientific simulations.

-``inits`` is a library used to create ("init") a tree-structured object graph from a parse tree.
+An important component is a library used to create ("init") a tree-structured object graph from a parse tree.
 The main motivation is that this parse tree comes from command line arguments/config file.

 The project was born as a need to automatically setup inputs/command line arguments for ``blang``, but ``inits`` also be useful on its own.

 ``inits`` can be viewed as a dependency injection framework tailored to complex and hierarchical command line arguments/config files.
 Hence, ``inits`` provides more facilities to the objects being initialized than most command line parsing frameworks (features such as typed globals, access to non-erased generic type information, coherent qualified names for instantiated objects, support for interfaces, etc).

+``inits`` also contains services to organize experiments outputs, including automatically producing tidy csv or spark-readable files from complex data types.

 Installation